This post may contain affiliate links. Please read my disclosure policy.

 Yes it is!
 These flourless Chocolate Walnut Cookies are crispy on the outside with a fudgy, brownie-like middle.
 Each bite is chocolatey, chewy and packed with toasted walnuts.

 The crisp exterior reminds me of a perfectly crafted chocolate macaron.
-As these cookies are made with almost the exact same ingredients, it makes perfect sense.
-The biggest difference is that macarons are often made with almond flour and these cookies are made with chopped toasted walnuts.
+These cookies are made with similar ingredients so it makes perfect sense.
+Macarons are usually made with almond flour or almond meal.
+These cookies are made with finely chopped, toasted walnuts.

 Chocolate Walnut Cookies are not at all temperamental, as macarons can be sometime.
-And, for a nice bonus, these cookies can be whipped up in a matter of minutes!
+And, for a nice bonus these can be whipped up in a matter of minutes!
 No piping required.
 Just scoop the cookie dough into mounds and bake.

 This terrific, delicious cookie was adapted from a recipe created by the brilliant New York pastry chef, patisserie owner and author François Payard.